Cricket Scoreboard Guide

 Scorebug

 A slim broadcast-style bar that sits over your video without covering the action — the kind of score strip you see on TV.
-It shows the batting team, the score, the overs and the run rate (plus the chase line in the second innings).
+It shows the batting team, the score, the overs and the run rate (plus the chase line once a target is set).
 Use it for:

 - Streaming to YouTube, Facebook Live, Twitch or anywhere else